A perfect morning in Las Vegas for me involves leisurely consuming a pastry or two while sipping a coffee before attacking the slots.

 Bouchon at Venetian: Thomas Keller’s Bouchon serves pastries like croissants, pain au chocolate, cheese Danish, and muffins for $6 each, or $21 for a 4-pack.
 In addition to pastries, Bouchon also offers a full brunch menu.

 Carlo’s Bakery Venetian: An ideation of the “Cake Boss” Buddy Valastro, Carlo’s Bakery offers cannoli, chocolate-dipped cannoli, and lobster tails in addition to other desserts like cakes, cookies, and cupcakes.
 Breakfast pastries all cost $5-$7 each, and a slight discount is offered if you purchase a box of 4.

 Roasted Bean at Mirage: Sporting a unique “teapot” theme, Roasted Bean at Mirage sells a solid assortment of pastries, bagels, muffins, and other baked goods.

 Fortunately, there are numerous places to grab pastries on the Strip in Las Vegas, with most resorts offering an option that isn’t one of the big chains.

-Hopefully, we were able to help you identify a donut, croissant, muffin, or other baked good that fits your needs!
+Hopefully, I was able to help you identify a donut, croissant, muffin, or other baked good that fits your needs!